Play Your Cards Right: History

 Produced by LWT for ITV and hosted by Bruce Forsyth, Play Your Cards Right was broadcast from 1 February 1980 to 22 November 1987.
-LWT produced a more modern version from 18 March 1994 to 4 June 1999, initially expected to be presented by Brian Conley, who filmed a pilot show before Forsyth was lured back after he unexpectedly quit The Generation Game.
+LWT produced a more modern version from 18 March 1994 to 4 June 1999, initially expected to be presented by Brian Conley, who recorded a pilot show before Forsyth was lured back after he unexpectedly quit The Generation Game.
 In 2002, Forsyth hosted another revival, with slightly modified rules.
 This version was produced by Thames Television and ended on 20 June 2003.

-Forsyth also presented a parody of the format, Play Your Iraqi Cards Right (working title: Play Your Kurds Right), when he was guest host on the satirical BBC TV series Have I Got News for You in June 2003.
-On 15 October 2005, it made a one-off return as part of Ant & Dec's Gameshow Marathon, celebrating 50 years of ITV.
+When Forsyth was guest host on the satirical BBC TV series Have I Got News for You in June 2003, it included a parody based on the most-wanted Iraqi playing cards called Play Your Iraqi Cards Right (working title: Play Your Kurds Right).

+On 15 October 2005, Play Your Cards Right made a one-off return as part of Ant & Dec's Gameshow Marathon, celebrating 50 years of ITV.
 It made another one-off return in 2007 again part of Gameshow Marathon.

 An interactive DVD game of Play Your Cards Right was released in 2007, with an updated sequel released in 2008, both produced by DVDPro.